Michael Swango: Murders

 The AMA temporarily lost track of Swango, who managed to find a place in the psychiatric residency program at the Stony Brook University School of Medicine in New York.
 His first rotation was in the internal medicine department at the Veterans Affairs Medical Center in Northport, New York.
 Once again, his patients began dying for no explicable reason.
-Four months later, Kinney died by suicide, and arsenic was found in her body at the time of her death.
+Four months later, Kinney died by suicide and arsenic was found in her body at the time of her death.

 Kinney's mother, Sharon Cooper, was horrified to find out that a person with Swango's history could be allowed to practice medicine.
 She contacted a friend of Kinney who was a nurse at Sanford, who in turn alerted Sanford's dean, Robert Talley, to Swango's whereabouts.
 Talley telephoned Jordan Cohen, the dean at Stony Brook.
 Under intense questioning from the head of Stony Brook's psychiatry department, Alan Miller, Swango admitted he had lied about his poisoning conviction in Illinois.
 He was immediately fired.
 The public outcry resulted in Cohen and Miller being forced to resign before the end of the year.
-Before he resigned, Cohen sent a warning about Swango to all 125 medical schools and all 1,000 teaching hospitals across the U.S., effectively blacklisting Swango from getting a medical residency at any American institution.
+Before he resigned, Cohen sent a warning about Swango to all 125 medical schools and all 1,000 teaching hospitals across the US, effectively blacklisting Swango from getting a medical residency at any American institution.

 Since the latest Swango incident took place at a Veterans Affairs facility, federal authorities got involved.
 Swango dropped out of sight until mid-1994, when the Federal Bureau of Investigation (FBI) found out he was living in Atlanta and working as a chemist at a computer equipment company's wastewater facility.
 Soon after the FBI alerted the company, Swango was fired for lying on his job application.
 The FBI obtained a warrant charging Swango with using fraudulent credentials to gain entry to a Veterans Affairs hospital.